openethereum/openethereum.github.io/JSONRPC-parity_set-module.md

 ### parity_setMode

-Changes the operating mode of Parity.
+Changes the client operating mode.

 #### Parameters

 0. `String` - The mode to set, one of:
-  * `"active"` - Parity continuously syncs the chain.
+  * `"active"` - Client continuously syncs the chain.
-  * `"passive"` - Parity syncs initially, then sleeps and wakes regularly to resync.
+  * `"passive"` - Client syncs initially, then sleeps and wakes regularly to resync.
-  * `"dark"` - Parity syncs only when the RPC is active.
+  * `"dark"` - Client syncs only when the RPC is active.
-  * `"offline"` - Parity doesn't sync.
+  * `"offline"` - Client doesn't sync.

 ```js